liflab/lif-fs/Readme.md

 ```

 ### Recursively dump an FTP folder to the local file system

+This example makes use of the `FileUtils` utility class, whose `copy()` method can be used to transfer all files and folders of a file system object to another one.

 ```java
 // Open a file system to some local folder